MicrosoftDocs/SupportArticles-docs/support/mem/configmgr/track-software-update-deployment-process.md

 ## State message reporting

 Throughout the deployment phase, multiple state messages are raised to indicate the current state of the updates and the deployment itself.
-After these state messages are raised, they are processed the way that was described in the [State messaging data flow](state-messaging-description.md#state-messagingdata-flow) section.
+After these state messages are raised, they are processed in the way that's described in [State messaging data flow](state-messaging-description.md#state-messagingdata-flow).